jgamblin/CVElk/README.md

 Once the shell script has finished running you can access the [Kibana Dashboard](http://localhost:5601/) at [http://localhost:5601/](http://localhost:5601/) to start exploring the data.

 There is an example dashboard included in the install:
 ![Default Dashboard](Images/Dashboard.png)

 ## Roadmap

 * Scheduled Data Runs
-* Improve Default Dashboard

 ## Data Notes